 Day 6.
 Portovenere, La Spezia.
 Drive to Portovenere, another gem of the Ligurian coast, with two beautiful Romanesque churches, 16th-century fortress and lovely views towards Lerici over the Gulf of La Spezia (or 'Bay of Poets') and the Isles of Palmaria.
 Byron used to stay in Portovenere and swim across the gulf.
 Then by boat to La Spezia to visit the Museo Amedeo Lia, a private collection which includes a Pontormo self-portrait, illuminated manuscripts and medieval panels.
-The Ligurian Coast continued

 Day 7.
-Midday flight from Milan Linate, arriving London Heathrow at c.
-3.00pm.
+Fly from Milan Linate, arriving London Heathrow c.
+3.30pm